P47H4N/tryhackme/linux-fundamentals/linuxfundamentalspart3.md

 **Download the file http://MACHINE_IP:8000/.flag.txt onto the TryHackMe AttackBox What are the contents?**

+Using *wget http://MACHINE_IP:8000/.flag.txt* command, we can download the file.
 Since at the beginning of the file . , so the file will be in hidden form.
 To view the file, issue *ls -a* command.
 To read the contents of this file use *cat .flag.txt* command.

 > THM{WGET_WEBSERVER}